All Episodes

 Well, you don't have to thank me.

-I I say it's for America.
+I say it's for America.

 I don't think the people really know what we're fighting about.

-You know, it is insulting, and this is about the Republic, and I was saying earlier, uh Herschel that this may be the greatest battle that we have been called upon to fight in this country, Save the revolutionary war and yet we fight it for the same thing.
+And I was saying earlier, Herschel, that this may be the greatest battle that we have been called upon to fight in this country, save the Revolutionary War.

 We fight it for freedom.

-We fight it for the republic.
+We fight it for the Republic.

 And this is so crucial right now.

-We are at a time that no one else has been since the Revolutionary War, in a point in history where what we do, what we all do right now will determine whether or not those who come after us will live freely.
+We are at a time that no one else has been since the Revolutionary War in a point in history where what we do, what we all do right now, will determine whether or not those who come after us will live freely.

 That's exactly right.

-And I think it's a shame, it's sad, and I want them out of office.
+And I want them out of office.

-I think we gotta get this president bike elected, and then we gotta remove those people from office, and some that may need to go to jail need to go to jail.
+And some that may need to go to jail need to go to jail.

-this is the United States of America and if you don't believe in the Constitution, you don't need to be living here and you don't need to be running for an office in this country.
+And if you don't believe in the Constitution, you don't need to be living here and you don't need to be running for an office in this country.

-Yeah, it's very it's shameful.
+You know, it's very, it's shameful.

 It really is.

-And you know, here's the thing though, Herschel, you know, you want to say that people need to start thinking about, you know, contributing and maybe really good people need to run for office.
+You know, you want to say that people need to start thinking about, you know, contributing and maybe really good people need to run for office.

-Here's the catch though.
+Here's the catch, though.

-I would have said that last year, but this year, watching how an election was stolen, and if we don't fight this, how we may never have a free election again after the two thousand sixteen election, that would have been the last free election.
+And if we don't fight this, we may never have a free election again after the 2016 election.

 This is what we're fighting for.

-And I don't think the people realize that that you know, and you look at it, you look at over time, and this is what I don't think the American people realize.
+And this is what I don't think the American people realize.

 This may have been going on for such a long time.